 Geczy, Christopher and Samonov, Mikhail, 2017, Two Centuries of Multi-Asset Value and Momentum, Knowledge @ Wharton

-Geczy, Christopher and Samonov, Mikhail, 2019, Two Centuries of Commodity Futures Premia: Value, Momentum and Basis, upcoming.
+Geczy, Christopher and Samonov, Mikhail, 2019, Two Centuries of Commodity Futures Premia: Value, Momentum and Basis, SSRN.

 Goetzmann, William N. and Huang, Simon, 2018, Momentum in Imperial Russia.
 Journal of Financial Economics, Forthcoming, SSRN

 Gompes, Paul and Lerner, Josh, 2001, The Really Long-Run Performance of Initial Public Offerings: The Pre-Nasdaq Evidence.
 JOF

 Greyserman, Alex and Kaminski, Kathryn, 2014, Trend Following with Managed Futures: The Search for Crisis Alpha, Wiley